Abundant Natural Beauty in Meyer Park of Spring, Texas

 On the south side of Meyer Park behind the concession stand is a large caged area containing doves.
 The distinctive cooing sounds were readily heard when near that structure.

-A rustic nature trail leads one to and around the perimeter of a 3 acre fishing lake.
-It is stocked each year and fishermen can take home up to 3 catfish and/or trout if the sizes meet the minimum requirement.
+A rustic nature trail leads one to and around the perimeter of a 3-acre fishing lake.
+It is stocked each year and fishers can take home up to 3 catfish and trout if the sizes meet the minimum requirement.

 It is easy to view nature up close and personal in this part of the park.